 Rick Hill was born on January 26th, 1953 in Harlan, Kentucky.
 He attended Georgia Tech, where he played on the football team.
 After college, he played in the Canadian Football League for a short period.
 He then transitioned into acting.

 The films he is most known for are the cult classic 1983 fantasy film Deathstalker, in which he played the starring role.
 He returned for the starring role in Deathstalker IV: Match of Titans in 1991.
+He is also well-known for his performance in the 1987 film Warrior Queen with Sybil Danning as well as the 1990 post-apocalyptic movie Dune Warriors with David Carradine.

 After starring in a series of films and over 50 episodes of network TV, he directed television shows for a period before transitioning into screenwriting.